 Some torrent trackers and other sites containing infringing content have been blocked by ISPs under a court order.
 Update December 2016: A federal court in Australia has ordered ISPs to block BitTorrent tracker sites including ThePirateBay, Torrentz, TorrentHound, IsoHunt and SolarMovie.
-These can still be accessed with any of the VPNs we listed above.
+These can still be accessed with any of the VPN providers we listed above.

 We’re adding a section about the Netherlands because there’s a huge misconception that pirating copyrighted materials is legal there.
 As of 2014, it is not.
 Doing so is considered a civil offense on not a criminal one, so you will not be sought out by law enforcement for doing so, but you can be fined.

 However, the law states that fines cannot be artificially high, so damages that copyright holders can exact are capped.
 This will likely deter legal action for the most part except for exceptionally active torrenters.